 9. 100 Things Every Designer Needs to Know About People

 Author: Dr. Susan Weinschenk

 Design isn't just pretty, it's purposeful.
-You want people to respond to your website in a certain way, or take a specific next action, so learn why people act the way they do: what grabs their attention?
+You want people to respond to your website in a certain way, or take a specific next action?
+Learn why people act the way they do.
+What grabs their attention?
 Is peripheral or central vision more important?
 What’s the best length for a line of text?
 What fuels people's actions?
-Dr. Weinschenk uses her 30+ years as a behavioral psychologist to offer strategies for improving your site’s user experience and boosting conversion.
+Read this book to find out.

 10. Don't Make Me Think, Revisited: A Common Sense Approach to Web & Mobile Usability, 3rd Edition